aimlcommunitybd/public-docs/legal/code-of-conduct.md

 # Code of Conduct & Community Terms

-By engaging with **AIML Professional Community Bangladesh** in any capacity, you agree to follow our **Code of Conduct** and accept our **Terms & Conditions** outlined below.
+By engaging with **AI/ML Professional Community Bangladesh** in any capacity, you agree to follow our **Code of Conduct** and accept our **Terms & Conditions** outlined below.
 These guidelines apply to all our online and offline platforms and activities, including but not limited to social media groups-pages, websites, chatting channels, workshops, events, meetings, and any other community-related interactions.

 ## 🤝 **Code of Conduct**